telecter/gopedia/README.md

 ### Misc.
 To fetch all available languages for a page and the translated page titles, use the `GetLanguages` method of a page.

+## Credit
+For go doc comments, I used the descriptions of the endpoints and parameters from the official Wikimedia API documentation to ensure this package is as clearly documented as possible.

+The API documentation can be found here: https://api.wikimedia.org/wiki/